skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 Usage
 -----

-Download the Bootstrapwp theme, and install to your WordPress site.
+Download the BootstrapWP theme, and install to your WordPress site.

 This is meant to be a base theme for WordPress custom theme development.